-Provided the HDA case temperatures limits are met, the drive meets all specifications over a 41°F to 131°F (5°C to 55°C) drive ambient temperature range with a maximum temperature gradient of 36°F (20°C) per hour.
-Air flow may be needed in the drive enclosure to keep within this range (see Section 8.3).
-Operation at HDA case temperatures outside this range may adversely affect the drives ability to meet specifications.
-To confirm that the required cooling for the electronics and HDA case is provided, place the drive in its final mechanical configuration, perform random write/read operations and measure the HDA case temperature after it has stabilized.
+With cooling designed to maintain the case temperatures, the drive meets all specifications over a 41°F to 131°F (5°C to 55°C) drive ambient temperature range with a maximum temperature gradient of 36°F (20°C) per hour.
+The enclosure for the drive should be designed such that these temperatures not exceeded.
+Air flow may be needed to achieve these temperature values (see Section 9.2).
+Operation at case temperatures above these values may adversely affect the drives ability to meet specifications.